Mallig/conversations-python/README.md

 `~ brew install python`

-This will also install pip - the python package installer, and venv - package manager for python projects.
+This will also install pip - the python package installer, and venv - environment manager for python projects.

 If you want to create a virtual environment in which to manage app dependencies `cd` to the project directory and run

-`~ python3 -m venv .`
+`~ python3 -m venv environment`

+This will create a directory on the project root called 'environment', containing a key pointing to the Python installation used in the command along with scripts (in bin/) and site packages.

 To enter the virtual environment run

-`~ source bin/activate`
+`~ source venv/bin/activate`

 (run `~ deactivate` to exit venv)